-Sterkspruit is the economic hub of SLM and thus needs to provide more opportunities for people to gain meaningful employment within this town.
-Sterkspruit also caters for a lot of people coming from smaller towns who can only access certain goods and services here.
-Thus, the future development of Sterkspruit needs to be along the lines of meeting the needs of consumers whilst at the same time providing economic opportunities for the locals to gain employment and creating a conducive environment for doing business.
+Sterkspruit is the economic hub of SLM and the SDF coins it as a primary node.
+Sterkspruit also has to accommodate a large amount of people from the surrounding rural and peri-urban settlements also who come to buy goods and services in the town.
+Sterkspruit being the economic hub of SLM, it needs to provide more opportunities for people to gain meaningful employment within this town.
+It also caters for a lot of people coming from smaller towns who can only access certain goods and services here.
+It is therefore important that the development should meet the needs of the current population whilst providing economic opportunities for those who live in it.